ds300/derivablejs/README.md

 [Javelin](https://github.com/tailrecursion/javelin) has similar functionality to Havelock but is eager, has weak consistency guarantees*, and requires manual memory management.
 The silk.co engineering team [have apparently done something similar](http://engineering.silk.co/post/80056130804/reactive-programming-in-javascript) in JavaScript, but it doesn't seem to be publicly available.

-These libraries all seem to have laziness but weak consistency guarantees and require memory management either manually or by the framework:
+The following libraries all seem to have laziness but weak consistency guarantees and require memory management either manually or by the framework:

 - [Reagent](https://github.com/reagent-project/reagent) (ClojureScript)
 - [Reflex](https://github.com/lynaghk/reflex) (ClojureScript, deprecated)